_02

 The second Jihei Murase was born in 1927

-1963, Parent(First Jihei) and Child(Second Jihei) Exhibition at Mitsukoshi NIhombashi
+1963, Parent(First Jihei) and Child(Second Jihei) Exhibition at Mitsukoshi Nihombashi

 1976, Inherited the name “Jihei Murase” as the second generation